Help your neighbors help themselves with an education

 Edmonds Community College Foundation Board Member Jean Sittauer-Gouge

 Realtor Jean Sittauer-Gouge is vice-chair on the Board of Directors for the Edmonds Community College Foundation and has volunteered for nine years.
-Read her guest commentary in The Herald about why she gives to the Foundation.
 The Foundation's biggest fundraiser, "An Evening in the Vineyard" auction will be 6 p.m.
 April 24 at Edmonds Community College.
 Join us!

 By Jean Sittauer-Gouge